Fractonic Berezinskii-Kosterlitz-Thouless transition from a renormalization group perspective: RG procedure

 This means that if we rescale the energy $\Lambda \rightarrow b \Lambda$, then the momenta are rescaled according to $\p \rightarrow b^{[\p]} \p$, and similarly for $\q$ and $\kk$.
 This is quite different and exotic compared with the standard dimensional analysis, which would say that $\p$ and $\q$ both have dimension $\frac{1}{2}$.
 Of course, in either case, the dimension of the product $pq$ is still given by

 Since the meaning of classically relevant, irrelevant, and marginal depends on dimensional analysis, the above modified definition of dimensions has some rather important consequences.
 One issue is the question of whether gradient operators without fractonic properties, such as $(\partial_x h)^2$ and $( \partial_y h )^2$, will get generated.
 The naive form of dimensional analysis would conclude that these operators are relevant compared with the operator $( \partial_x \partial_y h)^2$.
 However, with respect to the modified dimensional analysis appropriate near the fractonic fixed point, $(\partial_x h)^2$ and $( \partial_y h )^2$ do not even have constant dimensions and, in fact, their highest dimension is 2, which is the same as the dimension of the operator $( \partial_x \partial_y h )^2$.
 This may seem to suggest that these operators are no more relevant than the fractonic one.
 However, consider, for example, the dimension of the operator $( \partial_y h )^2$ in the region near the $q$-axis, which is where it could destroy UV/IR mixing.
 Here, this dimension vanishes and from the point of view of the potential destruction of UV/IR mixing, this operator is even more relevant than in the naive dimensional analysis.
-We conclude that the fractonic theory is highly susceptible to being destroyed by simple gradient terms without fractonic properties.
-We thus have to start with a pristine fractonic theory without the ordinary gradient terms.
-In this case, dimensional analysis alone cannot determine whether or not the ordinary gradient terms do in fact get generated.
+We conclude that the fractonic theory is highly susceptible to being destroyed by simple gradient terms without fractonic properties, which is why it is so important that the UV theory is pristine.
+Because of this, dimensional analysis alone cannot determine whether or not the ordinary gradient terms do in fact get generated.
 We then ask what kind of theory the cosine perturbations induce in the IR.
-To answer this question, we will now perform the RG analysis along the lines we described above.
+To answer this question, we now perform the RG analysis along the lines we described above.